Island Peak Climbing

 Day 05: Namche Bazaar Acclimatization.

-Today is all about exploring the colorful Namche Bazaar and its outskirts.
-The place, mostly filled with hotels and lodges, is a vibrant Sherpa town with a Sherpa museum exhibiting their culture, cuisine, and lifestyle.
+Today is all about exploring the colourful Namche Bazaar and its outskirts.
+The place, mostly filled with hotels and lodges, is a vibrant Sherpa town with a Sherpa museum exhibiting its culture, cuisine, and lifestyle.
 Hike up to Syangboche Airport (3720m) near Everest View Hotel and enjoy a stunning panorama of Everest (8848) and other Khumbu peaks.
 Again, hike back to Namche and rest for the evening.
 Overnight at a hotel.

 Day 06: Namche Bazaar – Dhole (4200m)